advantageous/qbit/README.md

 Got a question?
 Ask here: https://groups.google.com/forum/#!forum/boonjava QbIt is part of Boon.

-Boon : qbit - Go Channels inspired Java lib.
+qbit - Go Channels inspired Java lib.
 ====

 Everything is a queue.
 You have a choice.
 You can embrace it and control it.
 You can optimize for it.